awdltd/noscroll-events/README.md

 # When Visible
-A micro (1.13kb) script to make it easier to add callbacks to elements when they enter the viewport. **Zero dependences**.
-This script utilises the [IntersectionalObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for minimum overhead and no need for scroll listeners!
+A micro (1.13kb compressed) script to make it easier to add callbacks to elements when they enter the viewport. **Zero dependences**!
+This script utilises the [IntersectionalObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for minimum overhead and no need for scroll listeners.
 With this plugin, you can:

 * Detect when an element is visible in the viewport, including by an arbitrary threshold
 * Run an `onEnter` function when the object enters the viewport at said threshold